Postnatal (Recognised since November 2011)

-I cover most areas of North, North West and Central London, eg Hampstead, Belsize Park, West Hampstead, St John's Wood, Queen's Park, Primrose Hill, Maida Vale, Kentish Town, Camden Town, Golders Green, Hampstead Garden Suburb, Finchley, Willesden, Brondesbury, Barnet, Edgware, Stanmore, Totteridge, Borehamwood, Elstree.
-I support births at UCLH, the Royal Free, The Whittington, St. Mary's, Paddington, Queen Charlotte's, Barnet and Watford Hospitals and I attend home births.
+I cover most areas of North, North West and parts of West London, eg Hampstead, Cricklewood, Kilburn, Belsize Park, West Hampstead, St John's Wood, Queen's Park, Primrose Hill, Maida Vale, Kentish Town, Camden Town, Golders Green, Hampstead Garden Suburb, Finchley, Willesden, Brondesbury, Barnet, Edgware, Stanmore, Totteridge, Borehamwood, Elstree.

 Antenatal preparation, breastfeeding preparation and support, simultaneous feeding of twins, postnatal support.
 Relaxation techniques, pain relieving massage techniques for partner to use during labour.
 Peer breastfeeding volunteer at Royal Free Hospital PN ward.

 - I live in Cricklewood with my husband Henry.
-I have four grown-up children, including twins, and seven wonderful grandchildren, aged 1 to 9.
+I have four married children, including twins, and eight wonderful grandchildren, aged 1 to 9.
 I recently retired from birth doulaing after eight years.

-- To improved my breastfeeding skills I am currently doing an in-depth breastfeeding course led by International Board Certified Lactation Consultant Indira Lopez-Bassols.
+- To improve my breastfeeding skills I have completed an in-depth breastfeeding training course led by International Board Certified Lactation Consultant Indira Lopez-Bassols.
 I also regularly attend infant feeding training through the Royal Free Hospital where I am a peer breastfeeding volunteer on the postnatal ward.

-My three births gave me first-hand knowledge of Caesarean Section and VBACs (vaginal birth after Caesarean).
+- My own three births gave me first-hand knowledge of Caesarean section and VBACs (vaginal birth after Caesarean).
 My boy/girl twins arrived at 34 weeks, delivered by emergency CS.
-They were in special care for three weeks and learning to breastfeed from a kind and patient nurse has been a skill I have passed on to many over the years.
+They were in special care for three weeks and learning to breastfeed simultaneously from a kind and patient nurse has been a skill I have passed on to many over the years.